fable-community/fable-pack-example/README.md

 ### Conflicts

 You media conflicts with another pack's media but you don't want to replace the other pack?
 Adding the conflicted media ids under `media.conflicts` like so, will disable those specific media while leaving the pack itself and its other content functional.
+The format is like this `pack-id[:]media-id`.

 ```json
 "media": {